HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <!-- tabs:end -->

+> Note: to learn more about the Morpheus plugin's public and private interfaces, please visit our technical documentation in the [SDK's repository](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk).

 #### Step 6.
 Create a Proof by Collapsing Data

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         As our goal is not to share the contract itself just the fact, you have to do something with the result from the previous step.
 That data contains the original content and a proof that you've signed it.
-To be able to share it without revealing its content use our Crypto library to collapse its content into a single hash.
+To be able to share it without revealing its content, use our Crypto library to collapse its content into a single hash.
 We call it a JSON masking, read more about it <a href="/#/glossary?id=json-masking">here</a>.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">